CALEDONIA INVESTMENTS PLC

 - your contact information such as your email address and telephone number;

-- information in connection with communications you send us, for example to report a problem, recruitment enquiries and legal or regulatory enquiries;
+- information in connection with communications you send us, for example to report a problem;

 - details of the functions and services you use on the Site.

-The personal data we collect may also include so called ‘sensitive’ or ‘special categories’ of personal data, such as details about your health or ethnic origin.
-Where reasonably practicable, we will usually seek separate permission from you in writing to process these special categories of personal data.
+The personal data we collect will not include so called ‘sensitive’ or ‘special categories’ of personal data, such as details about your health or ethnic origin.

 Automated collection of information

 Each time you use the Site, we may automatically collect the following types of information:

 - Technical information: For example, the type of internet browser and the operating system.
 We use this information to help provide a good user experience on the Site.

 - Log information: For example, the details of the use of the Site by you, the visits to the Site and traffic data.
 We use this information to help us understand how users use the Site and to improve user experience.

 Our processing of your personal information is necessary: (i) for the purposes of legitimate interests pursued by us; and (ii) where required by a legal or regulatory obligation.